Rozi19/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-uniq:- takes a list of words as input and prints only words that appear exactly once 14-find that word:- Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword:- Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+13-uniq:- takes a list of words as input and prints only words that appear exactly once 14-find that word:- Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword:- Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatnext:-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd